-In 1975, a frightening situation occurred when one crazed fan took the action in the ring too seriously.
-It was one of the scariest moments ever to occur in wrestling, and Heenan, Bockwinkel, and Verne Gagne were lucky to leave with their lives.
+In 1975, a horrific incident occurred when an angry fan took action in the ring too seriously.
+It was one of the scariest moments ever to occur in wrestling, and Heenan, Bockwinkel, and Verne Gagne were lucky to leave with their lives!

 Bobby Heenan, Nick Bockwinkel, and the Scary Chicago Incident of 1975

 In times past, to preserve the illusion that the competition in professional wrestling was not staged, it was common practice for wrestlers to adhere to kayfabe and stay in character in public.

 This was due in no small part to feuds between wrestlers sometimes lasting for years, which could be utterly destroyed in seconds if they were shown associating as friends in public.
 Something like that would have potentially had a devastating effect on ticket revenue.